 It is one indirect tax for the whole of India, which will make it one unified common market.

-It is a single tax on the supply of goods and services, right from the manufacturer to the consumer.
+In essence, it is a single tax on the supply of goods and services, right from the manufacturer to the consumer.
 Credits of input taxes paid at each stage will be available in the subsequent stage of value addition, which makes GST essentially a tax only on value addition at each stage.

-Let’s now go through what do we mean by multi-stage?
+Now, let’s go through what do we mean by multi-stage?

 Here’s a Typical Supply Chain flow:

 If you observe, this is how a product reaches the consumer.
 The manufacturer buys the raw materials and manufactures the product.
 After the product is ready, it sells the product to wholesale distributors.
 Wholesale distributors take their margin and sell it to the retailer.
 The retailer displays the product via its storefront or online to you — the end consumer.

 Thus, GST will be levied on each of these stages, which makes it a multi-stage tax.

 The Goods and Services Tax (GST) will be levied at several rates ranging from 0 to 28 percent.
 The GST Council has categorised it into four tiers, that is, a GST tax structure of 5 percent, 12 percent, 18 percent and 28 percent.

 The lowest rates are reserved for essential items.
 Next, the highest for luxury and ‘demerit’ goods that will also attract an additional cess.